telerik/blazor-docs/components/chip/appearance.md

 ## FillMode

-The `FillMode` controls how the Chip is filled.
+The `FillMode` affects the presence of a background and borders.
 You can set it to a member of the `Telerik.Blazor.ThemeConstants.Chip.FillMode` class:

 | Class members | Manual declarations |
 |------------|--------|